-(3) Notwithstanding any increase in the area to which this Act applies effected by regulations made under subsection (2), any Act or thing lawfully commenced, and not discontinued or abandoned, before the coming into operation of those regulations in an area to which this Act did not apply before that coming into operation but to which this Act applies after that coming into operation may be continued and completed as if those regulations had not come into operation.
+(3) Notwithstanding any increase in the area to which this Act applies effected by regulations made under subsection (2), any act or thing lawfully commenced, and not discontinued or abandoned, before the coming into operation of those regulations in an area to which this Act did not apply before that coming into operation but to which this Act applies after that coming into operation may be continued and completed as if those regulations had not come into operation.

 [Section 3 inserted by No. 33 of 1983 s.
 3.]

-4. Prohibition against unregistered painters carrying on business
+4. Unregistered painters prohibited from painting for reward

 (1) No painter shall carry out painting, otherwise than as a bona fide employee, where the charge, fee or reward paid or payable in respect of the undertaking exceeds the prescribed amount unless he is a registered painter.